mgoold/linear_algebra_notes/README.md

 The conceptual content is ordered serially across the "linear_algebra_content_" files, more or less following the order of the 18.06 course.

-Note that, as this repo developed, the "Strang" source content ended up coming from several editions (4th, 5th, 6th), reflecting what I could find online..
+Note that, as this repo developed, the "Strang" source content ended up coming from several editions (4th, 5th, 6th), reflecting what I could find online.

-There is a folder of excercises, one directory for Strang/MIT 18.06, and one organized by object type (function, vector, matrix).
-I may never get it completely organized, but I believe the best testing process for this topic would be one that that allows you to do all the exercises on a complete bestiary of vector and matrix types, since each type carries its own challenges.

-I will continue to add content as I learn, but anticipate quitting (with regrets) after determinants and eigenvectors because of time constraints.
+The most helpful thing may be the "cheat_sheet.md" , which has the most succinct notes in preparation for tests.
+As of this writing, there isn't a way to view markdown code on your phone -- so you may want to download this page (with the markdown rendered) as a pdf and then upload it to your phone for viewing.
+There's also a "matrix generation.ipynb" jupyter file for generating matrices to test yourself.
+At the top I've stored matrices that are more human-friendly for testing.

 HTH

-To Do:
-* ITLA 5th Edition, ch 3.1.
-"Vector Spaces" --extremely poor match between the problem set and the textbook content and corresponding online lecture.
-Need to find better source to understand this content.